library(bayesrules)

 Y_rep[i] = normal_rng(mu[i], sigma);

-bike_stan <- cmdstan_model("09-stan/bike-simple.stan")
+<- cmdstan_model("09-stan/bike-simple.stan") bike_stan

-bike_stan_samples <- bike_stan$sample(
+<- bike_stan$sample(

-data = list(n = nrow(bikes), Y = bikes$rides, X = bikes$temp_feel_c),
+bike_stan_samples data = list(n = nrow(bikes), Y = bikes$rides, X = bikes$temp_feel_c),

 parallel_chains = 4, iter_warmup = 5000, iter_sampling = 5000,